Nana-Owusu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 3 displays the content of two directories
 Task 4 displays the last 10 lines of a file
 Task 5 displays the first 10 lines of a file
+Task 6 displays the third line in a file